thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-building.md

 This build script needs to produce a single unambiguous result: it is either SUCCESS or FAILURE.

 Finally, the build script is a prerequisite to [*Run a Local Build*](#practice-12-run-a-local-build), a required practice to prevent broken builds and keeping the software always working.
 In the end, it increases productivity and thus throughput of the IT delivery process and time to market.
-It also increases team morale and drives down burnout.
+It also improves team morale and drives down burnout.

-This is the second of two practices that verily need a tool to implement the practice.
-The other practice being [Version Control Everything]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-1-version-control-everything) that introduces the Version Control System.
+This is the second of two practices that verily need a tool, the build script, to implement the practice.
+The other practice is [Version Control Everything]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-1-version-control-everything) that requires a Version Control System.

 ## Practice 12: Run a Local Build